sahilmenon/Number-Guessing-Game/README.md

 # Number-Guessing-Game
- Simple Game where the player has to guess the number between a predefined range and will be given feedback for earch guess.
+ Simple Game where the player has to guess the number between a predefined range and will be given feedback for each guess.